neuroendocrine

 Read More »

-Merkel cell carcinoma is a rare but aggressive type of skin cancer.
-It is a type of neuroendocrine tumour, meaning it starts from neuroendocrine cells in the skin.
-Neuroendocrine cells are specialized cells that help the body send signals by releasing chemical messengers in response to nerve signals.
-Because of how these cells function, Merkel …
+Merkel cell carcinoma is a rare type of skin cancer.
+It is a kind of neuroendocrine tumor, meaning it develops from neuroendocrine cells in the skin.
+Neuroendocrine cells are specialized cells that send signals by releasing chemical messengers in response to nerve activity.
+Merkel cell carcinoma tends to grow quickly and is more likely to …

 Read More »